 You must indicate your current status in the application for admission and financial aid:

 In full-time Ministère courses, language learning support activities are provided by francization instructors.
 Their role is to practice and consolidate what the teacher taught in class.
-Through these activities, the instructors seeks to develop a better understanding of Québec and facilitate integration into Québec society.
+Through these activities, the instructors seek to develop a better understanding of Québec and facilitate integration into Québec society.

 The duration of lessons will vary depending on needs.
 However, the total duration, including full-time, part-time, specialized and on-line courses, cannot exceed 1,800 hours.